GameHorizonDev/cs5610-final-project/README.md

 The `main` branch is deployed to https://gamehorizon.netlify.app/.

-If you push to a branch, such as the `yanling/readme` branch, it would be available at https://yanling-readme--gamehorizon.netlify.app/.
+If you push to a branch, it would be available at `https://branch-name--gamehorizon.netlify.app/`.
+For example, the `yanling/readme` branch would be deployed to `https://yanling-readme--gamehorizon.netlify.app/`.

 ## Available Scripts